wismh/vampireOS/README.md

 # Vampire OS

-Minimal x86-64 BIOS boot: MBR loads stage 2, which loads a freestanding C kernel, enters long mode, and jumps to `kmain`.
+MBR loads stage 2, which loads a freestanding C kernel, enters long mode, and jumps to `kmain`.
+The kernel installs a 64-bit IDT so CPU exceptions print `exception N` instead of triple-faulting.

 ## Dependencies